C-R-C-9999/node-js-getting-started/README.md

 I've set up a POST route for my Node application that gives back a list of cars if the correct parameters are given in the body of the POST message.

-I haven't yet done any of the "Going Beyond" items.
+I haven't yet done any of the "Going Beyond" items, but I'm planning to tomorrow.

 ## Collaborators
 I completed this lab alone.